Updated

 Example: Hunter is riding his bike through town.
 He just had lunch with a friend and had one beer.
 He is practicing his wheelies and jumps a few curbs.
 However, he stops at all stop signs and stop lights he encounters.

 Here, Hunter is likely not guilty of CUI.
 True, wheelies and erratic jumping of a bike may suggest some type of impairment.
 But Hunter had only one beer and obeyed all traffic laws while cycling.
-An analysis of all the facts suggest that he was sober.
+An analysis of all the facts suggests that he was sober.

 2. Are there legal defenses to 21200.5 VC?

-Three common defenses are:
+Three common defenses that CUI/DUI lawyers use are:

 - not under the influence,